skippycrow/T3_CS2450_001/doc/db_ref.md

 * `get_employee_data(e_id, field)`

-    returns the value of the `field` property of the specified Employee
+    returns the value of the `field` property of the specified Employee.
+Will raise `AttributeError` if the field is not recognized, and an `IndexError` if the id is not present.

     ```
         db.get_employee_data('12-345', 'contact_email') # gives 'person@website.tld'